-Identifying and verifying customer's beneficial owner
+Identifying and verifying customer's beneficial owner19

-- A. As a general rule, a beneficial owner of a customer is an individual who ultimately owns or controls the customer (owning or controlling, in the case of a customer that is a corporation, partnership or trust, more than 25% of the shares, voting rights, profits or capital, as the case may be) or on whose behalf a transaction or activity is being conducted.
-Please refer to Appendices B, C and D of this Guideline on the identification and verification of the beneficial owner of a corporation, partnership, unincorporated body or trust. - B. A licensee must identify any beneficial owner in relation to a customer, and, based on its assessment of the ML/TF risks, take reasonable measures to verify the beneficial owner's identity so that the licensee is satisfied that it knows who the beneficial owner is.
+- A. As a general rule, a beneficial owner of a customer is an individual who ultimately owns or controls the customer or on whose behalf a transaction or activity is being conducted.
+Please refer to Appendices B, C and D of this Guideline for the definitions of the beneficial owner in relation to a corporation, partnership, unincorporated body or trust respectively. - B. A licensee must identify any beneficial owner in relation to a customer, and, based on its assessment of the ML/TF risks, take reasonable measures to verify the beneficial owner's identity so that the licensee is satisfied that it knows who the beneficial owner is.

-&lt;sup>17 Please refer to section 2(1)(b) of Part 2 of Schedule 2 to the AMLO.
+19 Please refer to section 2(1)(b) of Part 2 of Schedule 2 to the AMLO.

-Identifying and verifying a person purporting to act on behalf of a customer
+Identifying and verifying a person purporting to act on behalf of a customer20

-- A. If a person purports to act on behalf of the customer, licensees must: - (a) identify the person and take reasonable measures to verify the person's identity on the basis of documents, data or information provided by- - (i) a governmental body; - (ii) the Registrar or any other RA; - (iii) an authority in a place outside Hong Kong that performs functions similar to those of the Registrar or any other RA; or - (iv) any other reliable and independent source that is recognised by the Registrar; and - (b) verify the person's authority to act on behalf of the customer. - B. The general requirement is to obtain the identification information as set out in paragraph 1 of Appendix A of this Guideline from the person.
+- A. If a person purports to act on behalf of the customer, licensees must: - (a) identify the person and take reasonable measures to verify the person's identity on the basis of documents, data or information provided by- - (i) a governmental body; - (ii) the Registrar or any other RA; - (iii) an authority in a place outside Hong Kong that performs functions similar to those of the Registrar or any other RA; or - (iv) any other reliable and independent source that is recognized by the Registrar; and - (b) verify the person's authority to act on behalf of the customer. - B. The general requirement is to obtain the identification information as set out in paragraph 1 of Appendix A of this Guideline from the person.
 In taking measures to verify the identity of the person purporting to act on behalf of a customer (e.g. authorised signatories and attorneys), the licensee should refer to the documents and other means listed in Appendix A of this Guideline wherever possible.
 As a general rule, licensees should identify and verify the identity of those authorised to give instructions for the movement of funds or assets. - C. Licensees should obtain written authority (including board resolution or similar written authority for corporations) to verify that the individual purporting to represent the customer is authorised to do so.

-&lt;sup>18 Please refer to section 2(1)(d) of Part 2 of Schedule 2 to the AMLO.
+20 Please refer to section 2(1)(d) of Part 2 of Schedule 2 to the AMLO.